Bumshakalaka/dagmar/README.md

 - [ ] Allow to update payload in collection.
 E.g. while working with dokument, user would like to add some information to payload for further better search results.
 - [ ] Search in multiple files
 - [ ] Note - the all payload keys goes to metadata dict in Qdrant except page_content
+- [x] Refactor splitters to put every spliter into separate file in src/dagmar/splitters/ directory
+- [ ] Make LLM splitter more universal and allow to use it for other file types.
+- [x] Reduce image size to have one dimantion no longer than 1024px